The 13th biennial Developments in Economics Education conference took place at the University of Leeds on Thursday 11 and Friday 12 September 2025.

 Review panel

-Thanks to everyone who took part in the blind review process: in random order, Dunli Li, Sofia Izquierdo Sanchez, Robert Riegler, Matt Olczak, Panos Arsenis, Chris Wilson, Paul Middleditch, Caroline Elliott, Carlos Cortinhas, Linda Juleff, Liliana Harding, Annika Johnson, Alvin Birdi, Edmund Cannon, Miguel Flores and Paul Cowell.
+Thanks to everyone who took part in the blind review process for DEE and INERME: in random order, Dunli Li, Sofia Izquierdo Sanchez, Robert Riegler, Matt Olczak, Panos Arsenis, Chris Wilson, Paul Middleditch, Caroline Elliott, Carlos Cortinhas, Linda Juleff, Liliana Harding, Annika Johnson, Alvin Birdi, Edmund Cannon, Miguel Flores, Paul Cowell, Lory Barile, Duncan Lawson, and Frank Feudel.
 Thanks also to the Economics Network Events group for advice and decision making at crucial parts of the process.

 Previous conference